-Two Truths and a Lie is a classic get-to-know-you icebreaker.
-Players tell two truths and one lie.
-The object of the game is to to determine which statement is the false one.
+Two Truths and a Lie is a classic get-to-know-you type icebreaker game.
+Players tell two truths and one lie about themselves (in any order).
+The object of the game is for everyone else to determine which statement is actually the false one.
 Interesting variations of this game are provided below.

-This game is a get-to-know-you icebreaker.
+This game is a get-to-know-you icebreaker game.
 Recommended group size is: small, medium, or large.
 Works best with 6-10 people.
 Any indoor setting will work.
 No special materials are needed, although pencil and paper is optional.
 For all ages.

 Instructions for Two Truths and a Lie